Harshitverma816/Retail-Sales-Performance-Analysis/README.md

 This project demonstrates the end-to-end data analytics pipeline — from raw data to actionable insights.
 It reflects proficiency in data cleaning, SQL analysis, visualization, and storytelling, which are essential skills for any Data Analyst or Business Intelligence role.

 💡 Thanks for checking out the project!
-Your support means a lot!
-Feel free to star ⭐ this repo or share it with someone learning Data Analytics.🚀